You must live in England, Scotland or Wales and have reached State Pension age to qualify for Pension Credit.

 If you’re from the EU, Switzerland, Norway, Iceland or Liechtenstein, you and your family usually also need settled or pre-settled status under the EU Settlement Scheme to get Pension Credit.
 The deadline to apply to the scheme was 30 June 2021 for most people, but you might still be able to apply.
 Check if you can still apply to the EU Settlement Scheme.

 If you have a partner

 You must include your partner on your application.

-- you or your partner must have reached Pension Credit qualifying age
+- you and your partner have both reached State Pension age

 - State Pension

 - most social security benefits, for example Carer’s Allowance

 Not all benefits are counted as income.
 For example, the following are not counted: